 Even if you’ve had a past job that didn’t relate directly to marketing, you can still look for any overlapping skills that also serve your current role!
 (This also helps your experience section—but more on that later).

-In addition to relevance, really prioritize clarity in your skills section.
+In addition to relevance, prioritize clarity in your skills section just as you would while communicating with clients you hope to acquire.
 Be as specific as you can about both your hard and soft skills, naming them as clearly as possible.

 Here’s what we mean: